Skip to main content

 The No Hate Speech Movement is a campaign for online human rights and against fear for young people who want to stop discrimination and hate speech online.
 The campaign started in 2013 and was initiated by the Council of Europe but it is based on national campaigns which are run in the member states of the Council of Europe.
 National committees operate their own national online Campaign platforms and online tools.

-In Flanders, the No Hate Speech Movement Flanders, supported by the Division Knowledge and policy and youth organisations, calls on young people, youth workers, teachers, parents… and sensitize, train and support them to take actions against (online and offline) hate speech (No Hate Speech Movement Vlaanderen).
-A No Hate Speech Platform has been created to provide some tips and advise.
+In Flanders, the No Hate Speech Movement Flanders, supported by the Division Knowledge and policy and youth organisations, calls on young people, youth workers, teachers, parents… and sensitize, train and support them to take actions against (online and offline) hate speech (No Hate Speech Movement Vlaanderen). has been created to provide some tips and advise.

 GoodFood@School